Ever wondered what are the most important questions to ask when choosing a primary school?

 If there’s one thing guaranteed to stab you in the heart, it’s your child coming home from school and telling you that nobody played with them that day.
 Or that week.
 It happens.
 Primary school is a (very) slightly tamer version of Lord of the Flies, and there will always be those kids that take charge in the playground, and those kids who quietly slink away because they don’t want the confrontation.

-How a school deals with this can be a big indicator of whether your child is going to thrive, or start dreading school.
+This is an important question to ask when choosing a primary school because how a school deals with this can be a big indicator of whether your child is going to thrive, or start dreading school.
 I know that some schools will have regular chats with kids about the importance of sharing and turn-taking, or teachers and older kids are involved in helping to organise games at lunchtime.

 One of my friend’s kids goes to a school where they award merit badges and have a wall of honour for kids that play nicely together, with special notice paid to encouraging boys and girls to play together.
 I love that idea.
 Friendship is such a key part of the primary school experience, I’m surprised I didn’t ask more questions about it before we chose a school – we lucked out with a school that’s done a great job of supporting Flea in that regard.

-What sort of homework do you set?
+What sort of homework do you set in primary?

 I’m not a big fan of homework in primary schools, full stop.
 In Flea’s younger years, I basically refused to let Flea do homework.
 I think there are WAY more important things to do during the hours between finishing school and going to bed.